bradwestness/bradwestness.github.io/_posts/2020/2020-02-03-lack-rack-plex-nas-part-2.md

 {% include figure.html filename="dual-pci-slots-r710-case.PNG" description="In effect, with the PCIe x16 riser, you can only use a single expansion slot (indicated)." %}

 This is unfortunate, since there's really no reason that I can see why the PCIe x16 riser couldn't have had the single slot positioned in the middle so that you could use two-slot cards.

 I toyed with the idea of rigging up some combination of a PCIe x16 ribbon cable and some rubber stand-offs to enable using a two-slot card which would just rest in the space, but that seemed like it'd be janky because the card wouldn't be installed securely.

-I decided to go back to the drawing board and get a single-slot GPU to use instead of the 1050 Ti.
+I decided to go back to the drawing board and get a single-slot GPU to use instead of the 1050 Ti, which I would resell on eBay.
 The upshot of this is that I hadn't noticed that all the "consumer level" GeForce cards have a driver-enforced "session limit" of 2 concurrent transcodes, which you can hit even if only a single person is streaming a video from your Plex server because things like overlaying subtitles count as their own "session."
 Hat-tip to [Scott Galloway](https://twitter.com/scottgal) for alerting me to this limitation.

 I should note that you _can_ find "cracked" drivers for NVidia's consumer graphics cards that remove the transcode session limitation, but I kind of wanted this thing to be rock solid and that seemed like introducing a pretty big level of potential instability.